 Healthcare Sensors: Piezoelectrics the New Gymnasts

 Piezo is already sold as a variety of self-powered sensors but there is more to come.
-Learn how it is reinvented as paint, print, layers on integrated circuits and in microelectromechanical systems MEMS chips.
-New applications for lead-based ceramics in new formats are revealed but polymer film and device layers come center stage.
+It is reinvented as paint, as layers on integrated circuits and in microelectromechanical systems MEMS chips.
+New applications for lead-based ceramics in new formats are revealed but polymer film comes center stage.
 New piezotronics means piezoelectric doubles as semiconductor.
 Piezo-phototronics takes that up a notch.
 Light modulation enhances performance of photocells, sensitivity of photodetectors, efficiency of an LED, even strain-controlled LED emission directly images force/pressure distribution on the device with micrometer-resolution.
-The resulting piezopotential gated diodes, strain sensors, force/flow sensors and more revealed in the report promise to be invaluable in healthcare as will mapping pressure distribution on a surface.
-Integrate with photonic technologies for fast data transmission, processing and recording?
-Enable the development of highly intelligent human-machine interfaces?
+The resulting piezopotential gated diodes, strain sensors, force/flow sensors and more revealed in the report promise to be invaluable in healthcare.
+Where needed, one will even map of the pressure distribution on a surface. easy to integrate with photonic technologies for fast data transmission, processing and recording, Enable the development of highly intelligent human-machine interfaces?
 A major step towards on-chip recording of mechanical signals by optical means, yet another case of multi-functionality?
 Hospital pad, pillow and bolt sensors using piezos revealed in 2018 look promising but so do harvesters implanted on the heart and many other emerging capabilities discussed.

-Chapter 4 reveals many examples of present and future piezoelectric harvesting and sensing in healthcare.
+Chapter 4 reveals inspiring examples of present and future piezoelectric harvesting and sensing in healthcare.
 It draws lessons from this.
-Finally Chapter 5 profiles 13 interesting organisations involved in researching, integrating and selling healthcare harvesting and sensor piezoelectric devices and materials
+Finally Chapter 5 profiles 13 interesting organisations involved in researching, manufacturing and integrating harvesting and sensor piezoelectric devices and materials for healthcare.